-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 After the visit, Butina wrote to Torshin that "we should let them express their gratitude now, we will put pressure on them quietly later," prosecutors wrote in the court papers.

-It isn't clear whether "pressure" actually might have been applied to the NRA, by whom, or to what end, but its role in Russia's "active measures" has been the focus of scrutiny by members of Congress.
+It isn't clear whether "pressure" actually might have been applied to the NRA, by whom or to what end, but its role in Russia's "active measures" has been the focus of scrutiny by members of Congress.

+Maria Butina has pleaded guilty to being part of a conspiracy to infiltrate and manipulate American democracy.
+Butina admitted today she was a Russian agent who used the NRA.
+Americans need to know: Who at the NRA knew Butina’s agenda, and what did they get in return?— Ron Wyden (@RonWyden) December 13, 2018

-The back-channel
+The back channel

-Butina's work, meanwhile, continued.
-Erickson, for example, sent an email to the office of then-Sen. Jeff Sessions, working as a Trump campaign booster, offering to use his NRA connections to establish a back-channel between the Trumps and the Russian government.
+Erickson, for example, sent an email to the office of then-Sen. Jeff Sessions, working as a Trump campaign booster, offering to use his NRA connections to establish a back channel between the Trumps and the Russian government.

 He wrote this:

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.